Edinburgh-Genome-Foundry/EGF_Docker_Jupyter/EGF_readme.md

 docker push ghcr.io/edinburgh-genome-foundry/egf_docker_jupyter/base-notebook:python-3.6
 ```

-We pull this image during the build process.
+Now we can pull this image during the build process.

 ### Build egf-notebook

 #### Build egf-notebook using the custom base image

-We build on top of a custom base-notebook image with Python v3.6, because EGF packages were developed on it:
+Previously, we built on top of a custom base-notebook image with Python v3.6, because EGF packages were developed on it:

 ```shell
 docker build --tag egf-notebook .
 ```

-Then run as shown above with the locally built image: `egf-notebook`.
+Then ran as shown above with the locally built image: `egf-notebook`.

 #### Build from jupyter/base-notebook